Charging Station Damage: Who is Liable for Electrical Surges?

 Many CPOs include "Acts of God" clauses in their terms of service.
 However, if a station is located in a high-lightning zone (like Florida) and lacks the industry-standard lightning protection systems (LPS) defined in IEC 62305, the "Force Majeure" defense can be legally challenged for negligence.

-Utility Provider Responsibility and Grid Spikes
+Utility Responsibility

 When a transformer down the street blows, it sends a wave through the local lines.
 Commercial chargers are required to have industrial-grade surge suppression.
 If an owner can prove the station's protection failed to meet NEC (National Electrical Code) Article 625 requirements, the liability shifts back to the station operator, regardless of the grid event.